 The Equity, Diversity, and Inclusion Committee was established to address inequalities and discrimination in the speciality of Emergency Medicine.
-The Committee is focused on racial inequalities to begin with but will also have a wider remit in examining inequalities and discrimination against other social groups.
+The Committee was focused on racial inequalities to begin with but is working towards a wider remit in examining inequalities and discrimination against other social groups.

-Gordon Miles (CEO), Derek Prentice (Lay representative), Will Townend (College Dean), Dr Rita Das, Dr Chenai Mausti, Dr Amin Albhari, Dr Salma Hussain, Dr Biju Cherian, Dr Lalarukh Asim, Dr Ed Oforka, Dr Bianca Ebtehadj, Dr Hoden Ahmed Ismail Abdi, Dr David A Chung, Dr Samantha Louise Mills, Romana Moss, Pooja Kumari & Tamara Pinedo.
+Gordon Miles, Derek Prentice, April McKay, Dr Rita Das, Dr Chenai Mausti, Dr Cieran McKiernan, Dr Biju Cherian, Dr Lalarukh Asim, Dr Ed Oforka, Dr Bianca Ebtehadj, Dr David A Chung, Romana Moss.

 For more information please email: firstname.lastname@example.org